HuNeedHelp/quadlogit/README.md

 **Quadlogit** is a Python package for **quadruple logit regression** in **network formation models**.
 It estimates parameters of directed networks using a specialized quasi-differencing approach that constructs informative quadruples from network data.

+The methodology implemented in this software serves as a tribute to the seminal work of Professor Koen Jochmans ("Semiparametric analysis of network formation," _Journal of Business & Economic Statistics_, (2018)).

 The key innovation is the **quadruple construction** method: instead of analyzing individual links, the method forms 4-tuples of agents and uses differential comparisons of link patterns to eliminate agent-specific fixed effects.
 This approach provides consistent parameter estimates in networks with agent heterogeneity.

 ### Key Features